jamesmacwhite/havevirginmediaenabledipv6yet.co.uk/index.md

 2. **Rent a VPS with native IPv6** - If you can get a VPS from a provider like Linode, Digital Ocean etc, you can setup your own VPN tunnel with something like Wireguard and provide a IPv6 prefix over the tunnel.
 You could also do this with 6in4 but at this point, if you've gone that far, you might as well have native IPv6.

-3. **Configure 6in4 on another independent WAN link** - Multihoming is becoming more common and not just in the enterprise.
+3. **Configure 6in4 on another independent WAN link** - Multihoming is becoming more common and it's not just in the enterprise world anymore.
 We know that the 6in4 issues are specifically related to Virgin Media, so there is nothing stopping you from having a tunnel point to an IP address on another internet connection on the same router, if you happen to have multiple internet connections.

-There is however one issue with all of these solutions, they'll cost you money in addition to your existing Virgin Media contract.
-You will need to weight up how much is it worth to have IPv6 vs not at all or putting up with poor 6in4 performance.
+There is however one major issue with all of these solutions, they'll cost you money in addition to your existing Virgin Media contract.
+You will need to weight up how much is it worth to have performant IPv6 vs not at all or putting up with poor 6in4 performance and living with it.
+Great options right?!

-## The real solution is IPv6.
-No, really
+## The real solution is IPv6 (No, really)

 The simple solution to fix all of this complicated mess is for Virgin Media to deploy IPv6, which seems obvious when you say it.
-If this happened, the 6in4 problem goes away because no one has to use 6in4 anymore.
+If this happened, the 6in4 problem goes away because no one would need 6in4 anymore.
 Unfortunately, this has been the catch 22 problem from the beginning.
 There are several issues which essentially create an ironic recursive loop scenario.

 * Virgin Media won't deploy IPv6 in a hurry (Native IPv6 not possible)
 * A free and common transitional IPv6 technology performs poorly on Virgin Media (That's the free IPv6 solution out)
-* Other IPv6 solutions require additional cost and time investment (The biggest slap in the face)
+* Other IPv6 solutions require additional cost, time and additional network complexity (The biggest slap in the face is the cost)
 * Go back to the first problem and repeat

-## Tell Virgin Media what you think about IPv6
+## Tell Virgin Media what you think about the lack of IPv6

 Historically Virgin Media have been resistant to deploy IPv6.
 The general view appears to be that they don't see any business or customer benefits to do it.
-While that might be true to a degree, some of their major competitors like BT and Sky, deployed IPv6 years ago.
-Equally, they'll have to deploy IPv6 at some point, because it is the future, like it or not.
-Therefore, the only option we have is customers is to make Virgin Media listen.
+While that might be true to a degree and has been one of the major issues with getting providers to roll out IPv6, some of their major competitors like BT and Sky, deployed IPv6 years ago with little fuss.
+Equally, Virgin Media will have to deploy IPv6 at some point, because it is the future, like it or not.
+Therefore, the only option we have as customers is to make Virgin Media listen.
 If they get enough noise from customers about IPv6, they might just start to pay more attention, instead of disregarding it as they have done for over 10 years.
 While a lot of Virgin Media customers won't know or even care about IPv6, the people that do have a responsibility to at least make Virgin Media listen and convince them that the time is now!

+**Time to spread the word**